 The tea tree oil is an essential oil, acquired by steam distillation of tea tree leaves from the plant known as Melaleuca alternifolia.
 A tree that is native to southeast Australia.

 The tea tree essential oil- at times called Melaleuca oil – has traditionally been used by native Australians as a medicine.
-Currently, this is promoted as an antibacterial, antiseptic, anti-inflammatory, anti-viral, and antifungal, due to a significant amount of terpenoids found in the oil.
-Today, it is widely used as a topical medication as an active component in over-the-counter skin care products, including soaps, shampoos, moisturisers, toners, hand sanitizers, and many more.
+Currently, this is promoted as an antibacterial, antiseptic, anti-inflammatory, anti-viral, and antifungal, due to the significant amount of terpenoids found in the oil.
+Today, it is widely used as a topical medication and an active component in over-the-counter skin care products, including soaps, shampoos, moisturizers, toners, hand sanitizers, and many more.

 What Safety and Precautions Should be Taken

 Tea Tree oil may cause some side effects to certain people when applied to the skin; skin irritation, swelling, dryness, itching, burning, redness, and stinging.

 This is unsafe if consumed orally and causes severe side effects; confusion, inability to walk, rash, coma, and degraded consciousness.

 A study warns against repeated exposure to lavender oil and It can possibly swell the breast tissue among young boys.

 How to use tea tree oil in your Skin care regimen?

 It is readily available in the market in its purest and most highly concentrated form.
 To use this essential oil, add 3 to 4 drops of tea tree to every spoon of the carrier oil.
 This essential oil is to be used topically after diluting due to its high potency and ingesting it is unsafe.
 Avoid using this oil mixture on sensitive areas such as lips, eyes, etc.